 Where are you from and where do you reside?

 I was originally born in Saigon, Vietnam.
-I currently reside in Brooklyn, NY.
+I currently reside in Los Angeles, CA.

 Are you formally trained?